FastFilter/FilterPassword/README.md

 We expect Linux or macOS.

 Though the constructed filter may use only about a byte per set entry, the construction itself may need 64 bytes per entry (only during the construction process).
-A machine with much RAM is recommended.
+A machine with much RAM is recommended when constructing large filters.
+It may be a good strategy to fragment your set and construct several smaller filters.

 ## Limitations